geoanalytic/geoanalytic.github.io/_posts/2016-11-23-a-production-ready-web-mapping-toolkit-part-3.md

 admin.site.register(Location, olGeoModelAdmin)
 ```

-All the above is a bit of a pain, and I am inclined to dump the whole OpenLayers thing and switch to [django-leaflet](https://github.com/makinacorpus/django-leaflet) and using it's admin widgets.
+All the above is a bit of a pain, and I am inclined to dump the whole OpenLayers thing and switch to [django-leaflet](https://github.com/makinacorpus/django-leaflet) and use its admin widgets.
 However we're almost there so we can leave that for later.

 # Build and Run The Production Containers